Umerr/delta-voiceiq-2.0-ha/README.md

 11. **Restart HA** for the new token to take effect

-**Important browser notes:**
+**Important notes:**
-- **Chrome is required.** Safari does not work reliably for this flow on any platform (Mac, iOS, iPad).
-Safari either dismisses the redirect URL too quickly or hands it off to the DFC@Home app.
+- **Chrome only.** Safari does not work on any platform (Mac, iOS, iPad).
-- **You must open DevTools (Inspect > Console)** before signing in.
-The `justaddwater://` redirect URL with your delta code appears in the console output, not in the address bar.
+- **DevTools must be open on the sign-in tab** (the new tab that opens after clicking Apple/Google/Amazon), not the refresh page tab.
+- **This integration has been tested with Apple Sign-In.** Google and Amazon sign-in should work the same way but have not been tested.
+If you test with Google or Amazon, please open an issue with your results.
-- **Apple Sign-In with Hide My Email:** If you used Apple's "Hide My Email" when creating your Delta account, you can only sign in on devices where your Apple ID keychain/passkey is available.
+- **Apple Sign-In with Hide My Email:** If you used Apple's "Hide My Email", you can only sign in on devices where your Apple ID keychain/passkey is available.
 In Chrome, use the "Sign in with passkey from nearby device" option which authenticates via your iPhone's Face ID/Touch ID.
-- **Apple rate limiting:** If you see "Your request could not be completed because of an error" from Apple, wait 10-15 minutes.
+- **Apple rate limiting:** If you see "Your request could not be completed because of an error", wait 10-15 minutes.
 Apple rate-limits rapid authentication attempts.

 ### What Happens Behind the Scenes